Great flavor, leaves have a bright green attractive color when brewed.

-In the sixth and seventh centuries, tea drinking became increasingly popular with Buddhist monks as they recognized the green leaf as a means of clearing the mind and providing stimulation to allow for longer sessions of meditation.
-The monks realized they gained mental sharpness while also noting the enjoyable aspects of drinking this tasty tea.
-Cultivation followed and, in time, the monks developed a cultivar rich in flavors and aroma.
-Our Buddhist Tea is a classic vegetal-tasting green made of early-spring leaves grown and harvested in Zhejiang Province.
-This lot was harvested in mid-April 2020.
+In the sixth and seventh centuries, tea drinking became increasingly popular with Buddhist monks as they recognized the green leaf as a means of clearing the mind and providing stimulation for longer sessions of meditation.
+The monks realized they gained mental sharpness while also noting the enjoyable aspects of drinking this special tea.
+Cultivation followed and, in time, the monks crafted a cultivar rich in flavors and aroma.
+Our Buddhist Tea is a classic vegetal-tasting green made of early-spring leaves grown on one of the Zhoushan Islands near Hangzhou.
+This lot was harvested in April 2022.

-Use 3 grams of leaf (about a teaspoon) for 8 ounces of water at a temperature of 185-195 degrees F. The hotter the water the quicker the taste of the leaves will release.
-We recommend a brief steeping of 2 to 2.5 minutes, to enjoy the subtle qualities of the leaf.
-For greater body, steep for 3+ minutes.
+Brewing Suggestions.
+Use 3 grams of leaf (about a teaspoon) for 6-8 ounces of water at a temperature of 185-195 degrees F. We recommend an initial steeping of 2 to 2.5 minutes to enjoy the subtle qualities of the leaf.
+For greater body & 2nd infusion, steep for 3 minutes.
 This tea is slow to turn astringent.
 The leaves will yield 3 steeps.